 Job hunting is hard.
-It’s even harder when you’re not aware of the most common mistakes people make during their job search or how to avoid them.
+It’s even harder when you’re unaware of people’s most common mistakes during their job search or how to avoid them.

-The good news is that you can do some straightforward things to improve your chances of landing a new job and getting paid what you deserve for it.
+The good news is that you can do specific things to improve your chances of landing a new job and getting paid what you deserve.
 We’ve put together a list of 10 common errors made by many Kenyan job seekers and how to avoid them so that you will have more success in your job hunt!

 Common job-hunting mistakes